grandSeaFox/nextjs-14-onboarding/README.md

-## Onboarding demo with NextJs that show how you can have a dynamic number on steps and form items.
+## Onboarding demo with Next.js that show how you can have a dynamic number on steps and form items.

 https://nextjs-14-onboarding.vercel.app/login